vierukundo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script for changing directory to home script for Display current directory contents in a long format script that prints directory contents, including hidden files
+script for changing directory to home script for Display current directory contents in a long format script that prints directory contents, including hidden files script for displaying also user and groups IDs